seadsystem/PA1000-Snapshot-Plotting/README.md

 useage: snapshot.py [file.csv]
 ##plotall.py
 Description: Recursively reads all files in subfolders of path for harmonic visualization.
 Normalization argument normalizes graph to 2, percentage increases numbers by a percentage amount of the first harmonic.
-Change absolute path in code with variable "path")
+Change absolute path in code with variable 'path'.

 usage: plotall.py [-h] [--norm] [--per PER]